Non-Commutative Geometry, Categories and Quantum Physics

 For this purpose we first provide, via globular sets (see T.~Leinster's book~\cite{Le}), a suitable definition of ``strict'' $n$-\cs-category.

-In practice, without entering here in further technical details, a strict higher \cs-category $\Cs$ (or more generally a higher Fell bundle over a higher $*$-category $\Xs$), is provided by a strict higher $*$-category $\Cs$ fibered over a strict higher $*$-category $\Xs$ whose compositions and involutions satisfy, fiberwise at all levels, ``appropriate versions'' of all the properties listed in the definition of a Fell bundle.
+In practice, without entering here in further technical details (see the slides~\cite[Pages~93-104]{B2} for a deeper overview) a strict higher \cs-category $\Cs$ (or more generally a higher Fell bundle over a higher inverse $*$-category $\Xs$), is provided by a strict higher $*$-category $\Cs$ fibered over a strict higher inverse $*$-category $\Xs$ whose compositions and involutions satisfy, fiberwise at all levels, ``appropriate versions'' of all the properties listed in the definition of a Fell bundle.

 In the special case of commutative full strict $n$-\cs-categories, we develope a spectral Gel'fand theorem in term of $n$-spaceoids i.e.~rank-one $n$-\cs-Fell bundles over a ``particular'' $n$-$*$-category (that is given by the direct product of the diagonal equivalence relation of a compact Hausdorff space and the quotient $n$-$*$-category $\Cs/\Cs$ of an $n$-\cs-category $\Cs$).